DeepRegNet/DeepReg/docs/source/docs/configuration.md

 ### Labeled key - Required

-The `labeled` key indicates whether labels should be used during training.
+The `labeled` key indicates whether segmentation labels should be used during training.
 A Boolean is used to indicate the usage of labels:

 ```yaml
 dataset: